About the Exhibit

 Learn more about the species that call the Galápagos Islands home in Episode 4 of our web series “What’s Next: Galápagos Islands at the Houston Zoo.”
 This episode dives into one of the most anticipated animals of this new exhibit, penguins!
 Humboldt penguins are a great fit for Houston, since they originate from Chile and Peru in South America where it can get as warm as 100 degrees.
 Watch now!

 About Our Centennial

-In 2022, we will celebrate the Houston Zoo’s 100th anniversary by completing the most dramatic transformation in our history.
+In 2022, we will celebrate the Houston Zoo’s 100th anniversary by completing the most dramatic transformation in our history, with our Galápagos Islands exhibit opening in early 2023.
 We aim to redefine what a zoo can be with beautiful and immersive habitats, compelling guest experiences, and an unyielding commitment to saving wildlife.
 Together, we will keep our world wild.

 Help Bring Penguins to the Zoo

 Contributions to the Zoo’s Keeping Our World Wild Centennial Capital campaign are funding the new exhibits and amenities that are transforming your Zoo experience.
 Your gift will help us reach our $150 million goal and build a state-of-the-art habitat for Humboldt penguins!